 Real Avid .223 Gun Boss Gun Cleaning Combo

 I’m a big fan of the Real Avid products and have been using their products for a couple of years now.

 This .223 / .556 kit comes with everything you need for your AR and also comes with the best AR cleaning tool.

 I really like that this kit comes with 500 cleaning patches and a 7 piece cleaning rod that extends to 33” and fits into a small 8” carrying case.

-The threaded brass cleaning rods are pretty nice, a lot better then what comes with most kits.
+The threaded brass cleaning rods are pretty nice, a lot better than what comes with most AR cleaning kit.
 The field guide is another nice addition, which will show you everything you need to quickly assemble and disassemble your AR.

-Real Avid MSR Scraper – Carbon Removal Tool Review
+The Real Avid Multi Tool – Tactical Rifle Tool Review

 I’m a big fan of the Otis memory-flex cleaning rods and have been using them for a couple of years.
 For those that aren’t familiar with these rods, you attach your piece to the rod and then it slides down the barrel the same way that a carbon fiber cleaning rod or brass cleaning rod works.
 It saves you time attaching the pieces required for a 30” barrel.

 The brushes are the quality you would expect from Otis Technology and are probably the best brushes you can get.
 The chamber brush is a bit smaller than I like which is why I have several different sized brushes that I purchased separately from Otis.